adnammit/notes/react.md

 		npm i react-router-dom
 		npm i types @types/react-router-dom
 	```
+* there are actually [different kinds of routers you can use](https://reactrouter.com/en/main/routers/picking-a-router) but web projects should use `createBrowserRouter`
 * there are two ways to define routes:
-	* **static routing**: what you're used to -- define routes in a configuration file to map routes to components
+	* **static routing**: what you're used to -- define routes in a configuration file to map routes to components. allows you to specify loaders and actions
 	* **declarative route definitions**: use components provided by `react-router-dom` to define our routes right in the JSX, such as `BrowserRouter`, `Route`, and `Link`
 	* as of React Router v4, declarative/dynamic routing is preferred ([source](https://v5.reactrouter.com/web/guides/philosophy))